fatimahK-cyber/INFR3120-Fall25-Project/README.md

  > Created form fields (name, type, duration, date)
  > Implemented POST /workouts (Create)
  > Connected form back to My Workouts
- > added comments on some pages and deployed on cloud
+ > added comments on some pages and deployed on the cloud

   Izzat Ikram
  > Created the My Workouts page